brinleym/brinleym.github.io/_posts/2025-03-30-aposd-notes.md

 Finally, as the author notes in the book's introduction, *A Philosophy of Software Design* is an "opinion piece," so naturally, there are going to be folks who disagree with
 Ousterhout's ideas about software design.
 Here are two good sources of differing opinions:
 - Internet of Bugs' [review of APOSD](https://www.youtube.com/watch?v=4xqkI953K6Y)
-- John Ousterhout's conversation with the author of Clean Code, X, about areas where they disagree
+- John Ousterhout's [conversation](https://github.com/johnousterhout/aposd-vs-clean-code/blob/main/README.md) with the author of *Clean Code*, Robert Martin, about areas where they disagree

 ### Resources